 Short children usually become short adults as catch-up growth is difficult to achieve.
 Severe stunting due to malnutrition before 2 years of age is associated with schooling difficulties later.

 A very common pattern of growth in poor communities throughout the world is normal weight gain for the first 6 months while the infant is being breastfed.
-Then, between 6 months and a year, there is faltering of both weight and length as the child receives inadequate food.
-By a year the child is stunted, with a weight and length below the 3rd centile.
-After a year, the weight may slowly increase to slightly above the 3rd centile but height remains below the 3rd centile.
+Then, between 6 months and a year, there is faltering of both weight and length as the child receives inadequate food, especially protein.
+By a year the child is stunted, with a weight and length below the -2 line.
+After a year, the weight may slowly increase to slightly above the -2 line but height remains below the -2 line.
 This pattern of low weight and height often continues into adulthood and reflects chronic malnutrition.

 Love and emotional security are needed for normal growth.
 Stressed and emotionally deprived children grow slower that normal and may become stunted.